ENGIN TULAY

 METHODOLOGIES

-Starting with brainstorming, concepts will be acquainted with the different methodological steps described below gained through a series of various creative experiences to gather new information and evolve the experiences.
+Beginning with brainstorming, the concepts will follow different methodological steps outlined below.
+These steps, derived from a variety of creative experiences, aim to gather new information and evolve the design process.

 Problem Tree: A tool for clarifying the problems addressed by a design project.
-A structured hierarchy of problems with higher-level problems.
+It involves creating a structured hierarchy of issues, identifying higher-level problems and their underlying causes.

-Mind Map: A diagram is used to represent a number of ideas or things.
-Using images, symbols, or words for nodes, selecting keywords, and analyzing information and relations.
+Mind Map: A diagram used to represent a range of ideas or concepts.
+By using images, symbols, or words for nodes, selecting keywords, and analyzing information and relationships, it aids in visualizing connections.

 Storyboard: A form of scripting that communicates each step of activities, experiences, or interactions.
-Creating the story and the users.
+This involves crafting a narrative that defines the story and the users involved.

-Moodboard: A collage of images and words that includes samples of forms, colors, and textures to convey the complex emotional communication of the intended design.
-Collage involves gluing abstract images or words onto cardboard that may include objects, materials, structures, and interactions.
-Collecting and analyzing the stories.
+Moodboard: A collage of images and words, including samples of forms, colors, and textures, to convey the emotional tone of the intended design.
+The collage may incorporate abstract images, objects, materials, structures, and interactions to collect and analyze stories.

-Concept Sketch: A fast freehand drawing.
-Individual designers generate sketches, and each designer presents their ideas to the group.
+Concept Sketch: A quick freehand drawing.
+Individual designers create sketches and present their ideas to the group for feedback and collaboration.

-Cognitive Map: A mental map of an environment is one in which people remember and recall physical or virtual space and spatial experiences.
+Cognitive Map: A mental representation of an environment, capturing how people remember and recall physical or virtual spaces and their spatial experiences.

-User Experience (Group Work): Documenting and visualizing the experiences that users have and their responses to their experiences.
+User Experience (Group Work): Documenting and visualizing users’ experiences and their responses to these interactions, providing valuable feedback for refining the design.

 OBJECTIVES